-Mi'kmaq (Míkmawísimk)
+Mi'kmaq (Miꞌkmawiꞌsimk)

-Mi'kmaq was originally written with a 'hieroglyphic' system.
+Mi'kmaq was originally written with the Mi'kmaq hieroglyphic writing system.
 In 1691 a French missionary named Fater La Clerq noticed Mi'kmaq children using the system as a memory aid and adapted it to write scriptures.
 In 1894 a method of writing Mi'kmaq with Latin alphabet was devised by Silas T. Rand, who used it to translate religious works, a number of other material and a grammar.
 A new spelling system, the Francis-Smith orthography, was devised in 1974 by Bernie Francis and Doug Smith.
 It became the official orthography of the Míkmaq Nation in 1980, and is used in Nova Scotia, Newfoundland, Prince Edward Island and New Brunswick.

 Mi'kmaq alphabet and pronunciation